dervalp/cosyJS/README.md

 ## Shared Templates

-The idea behind cosy is to shared the Templates you use to render your data between client-side and server-side. cosyJS expect an Express (or at least connect) server.
+The idea behind cosy is to shared the templates you use to render your data between client-side and server-side.

 ## Work in progress

-This is still currenly in development but you are free to collaborate on the project.

-Here is a list of task you could do:
+Here is a list of task you could collaborate:

 * Create new full-stack components
 * Improve performance